fbn776/Scrinix-FE/README.md

 The frontend of Scrinix is designed to provide an intuitive and user-friendly interface for exam coordinators and faculty members.
 It facilitates seamless interaction with the backend services, ensuring efficient workflows for exam management and moderation.

+> **Note**: The application is not completed.
+Feel free to contribute or fork this project.

 ## Backend

 See the backend repo [here](https://github.com/fbn776/Scrinix-BE)